seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **PORTIA**
 It must not be; there is no power in Venice
 Can alter a decree established:
-’Twill be recorded for a precedent,
+'Twill be recorded for a precedent,
 And many an error by the same example
 Will rush into the state: it cannot be.